 “Individuals contributing to a 529 plan should be aware that the annual gift tax exclusion applies, which for 2018 is $15,000 per beneficiary.
 Gift-splitting is possible, so a couple can give a total of $30,000 to each child in 2018,” said Firth.
-“Super-funding is also possible with 529 plans, whereby five years of gifting can be made in one year, so a couple could give $150,000 to each child in 2018.”
+“Super-funding is also possible with 529 plans, whereby five years of gifting can be made in one year.”

-The state may also impose a maximum total balance that a 529 plan is subject to, though.
+The state may also impose a maximum total balance for its 529 plan.